jjdestef3/Getting-Cleaning-Data-Project/README.md

 available when performing the analysis.

-To perform the cleaning and analysis with program defaults execute the run_analysis.R script from with the R environment (I use RStudio).
-Theh test data set does not need to be present when the script is run as it will be downloaded and extracted automatically if not already there.
+To perform the cleaning and analysis with program defaults execute the run_analysis.R script from within the R environment (I use RStudio).
+The test data set does not need to be present when the script is run as it will be downloaded and extracted automatically if not already there.